FireITHole/FireITHole/README.md

-A random musician who also codes on the weekends
+A random musician who also codes in the weekends